Loop coproduct in Morse and Floer homology: Relation to other Floer-type coproducts

 We set

 If this space has dimension zero it is compact and defines a map

 If it has dimension $1$ it can be compactified to a compact $1$-dimensional manifold with boundary

 where $\wt\MM^1(a;b,c)$ are the moduli spaces in Remark~\ref{rem:GH-alternative} defining the coproduct $\wt\lambda$ with $f_t=\mathrm{id}$.
-Here the first terms corresponds to splitting off of Floer cylinders, the second and third ones to splitting off of Morse gradient lines, the fourth one to $\sigma=+\infty$, the fifth one to $\sigma=-\infty$, and the last two terms to the intersection of $\MM^2(x;b,c)$ with the sets $\{\tau=1\}$ and $\{\tau=0\}$, respectively.
+Here the first term corresponds to splitting off of Floer cylinders, the second and third ones to splitting off of Morse pseudo-gradient lines, the fourth one to $\sigma=+\infty$, the fifth one to $\sigma=-\infty$, and the last two terms to the intersection of $\MM^2(x;b,c)$ with the sets $\{\tau=1\}$ and $\{\tau=0\}$, respectively.
 The intersections of $\MM^\pm(x;b,c)$ with the set $\{\sigma=0\}$ are equal with opposite orientations and thus cancel out.
-So we have
+Therefore we have

 where for $i=0,1$ we set

 Arguing as in the previous subsection, we see that the $\Theta_0$ has image in $MC_*^{=0}\otimes MC_*$, and $\Theta_1$ has image in $MC_*\otimes MC_*^{=0}$.
 Together with equation~\eqref{eq:lambda-chain-homotopy} this shows that $\Theta$ descends to a map